Installing

 Example for Helm Version 3:

-To mount extra volumes, use one of the following methods:
+To mount extra volumes, use the following method:

 Affinity